 Begin in Birdsville

 At the end of the famous Birdsville Track is the frontier town of Birdsville.
 Deep in the heart of wild and isolated country, Birdsville is situated between the eastern edge of the Simpson Desert, the vast gibber plains of Sturt’s Stony Desert to the south and rich Channel Country to the north.
 Call into the Wirrarri Visitor Information Centre for information on local road conditions, weather and travelling tips.
 You can also view local artists’ work in their extensive gallery.
 Local attractions include Big Red sand hill on the edge of the Simpson Desert, the Birdsville Billabong, Birdsville Racetrack and the famous Birdsville Hotel.
-For a great pie and some tall stories, the Birdsville Bakery is a must do.

 Drive Birdsville to Bedourie approx. 187kms / 2hrs

 Take the Bilby Way drive between Birdsville and Bedourie for an unforgettable experience.
 Full trip notes are available from the Birdsville and Bedourie Visitor Information Centres.
 On the drive to Bedourie, you will see the rare and endangered Waddi Trees, considered to be 500-1000 years old, and one of only three such groups of Waddi trees left in Australia.
 You will also see the unusual “Shoe Tree”, a true testament to the Australian humour!
 Further on is Mooney’s Grave – a strange and sad story of a local ringer’s early demise.
 See the Carcoory Ruins, remnants of an early 1900s homestead then view the amazing birdlife at the Cuttaburra Crossing wetlands.
 Pass historic Glengyle Station, one of the original Sydney Kidman properties and Cookawinchika Waterhole, once an Afghan cameleer’s overnight stop.